moysklad/api-remap-1.2-doc-in/source/includes/_general.md

 #### Nested entity attributes

-Many attributes presented in this request, with the exception of the `permissions` field, repeat the attributes of the [Employee] request (dictionaries/#entities-employee-sotrudniki), a detailed description of which can be found in the corresponding section.
+Many attributes presented in this request, with the exception of the `permissions` field, repeat the attributes of the [Employee](dictionaries/#entities-employee-employees) request, a detailed description of which can be found in the corresponding section.

 ##### Employee Permissions